Crow08/MusicStreamClient/README.md

 - [DONE] add trash-can to allready played songs
 - [DONE] player-queue mat-chip has smaller font, add some water to grow that poor guy
 - [DONE] new edit-song-dialog, autofill input-boxes with song data (more stealing)
-- new build your playlist interface (Material Stepper Component)
 - [DONE] cog-button for options in main bar headline thingy (spawns dialog)
 - [DONE] implement hamburger menu.
 We need buttons!
 - [DONE] get own sites for databasebrowser and upload - navigate via hamburger menu
-- mass delete (work out a not-that-much-offending line for this one)
+- [DONE] mass delete (work out a not-that-much-offending line for this one)
+- add to queue
 - mass add to queue
+- session list in home

 ## Bugs
 - Song/User-Rating doesn't show on initializing session